 The way technology solutions work, you pay $30,000 for someone to install sophisticated software then say goodbye.
 If it goes wrong you call them up again.
 Then they want $10,000 more to fix the problem.
 We charge a steady monthly fee.
 If something goes wrong, then it’s our problem, we have to fix it or we lose money.

 There isn’t a sticker shock issue.
 The principle we operate on is being a long-term partner.
-If a customer isn’t a customer in 2 years time then we dont believe we are executing what we should do.
+If a customer isn’t a customer in 2 years time then we don’t believe we are executing what we should do.
 We lose money if a customer isn’t with us for a year.
 We absorb the initial cost and it leads to long-term savings but we take the risk initially.
 It’s not on the client.
 Read more on similar topics here.